Taxalo/ldap3/LDAP-primer.md

 _top_ class.
 That's why there will always be an `objectClass` attribute with that value in an entry.

-In the John Doe entry used as an example, the (structural) class _inetOrgPerson_ is derived from _organizationalPerson_, in turn a descendant of  _person_, which mandates the `cn` and `sn` attributes.
+In the John Doe entry used as an example, the class _inetOrgPerson_ is derived from _organizationalPerson_, in turn a descendant of  _person_, which mandates the `cn` and `sn` attributes.
 Furthermore, `userPassword` is an optional attribute of _person_, while `uid` is an optional attribute of _inetOrgPerson_, although it's mandatory in this entry since it's a naming attribute.